Vietnam.vn - Nền tảng quảng bá Việt Nam

 3. Being scolded by the boss

-When criticized by their boss, people with low EQ want to leave immediately, or even fight back.
+When criticized by their boss, people with low EQ want to leave immediately, even fight back.
 However, they do not understand that being scolded by their boss at work is normal.
-If your boss scolds you and you fight back, not only will it be useless, but it will also cause you to lose your job.
+If your boss scolds you and you fight back, not only will it be ineffective, but it will also cause you to lose your job.

 People with high EQ won't act like that, because they know what they need in the workplace.